 Inheritance tax (IHT)

-Many clients fail to appreciate the impact of IHT and miss out simple steps such as making life time gifts (outright or to a trust) or structuring their Will appropriately to minimise IHT.
+Many clients fail to appreciate the impact of inheritance tax and miss out simple steps such as making lifetime gifts (outright or to trust) or structuring their Will appropriately to minimise IHT.
 Specific opportunities exist in relation to clients with business assets.
 Specialist advice is always required to mitigate any tax payable.
 A worse mistake is deciding yourself without the benefit of advice to make gifts.
-For example, many clients give away their home and continue to live there, not realising that it is not only useless from an IHT tax perspective, but also creates other significant tax problems and increases the amount of tax payable overall.
+For example, many clients give away their home and continue to live there, not realising that it is not only useless from an inheritance tax perspective but also creates other significant tax problems and increases the amount of tax payable overall.

-Children from first marriages often get disinherited because assets have passed to a step parent first.
-A properly drafted will can enable you to provide for a spouse during his or her lifetime whilst still making sure that on their death your estate passes to your children and not anyone else the spouse may choose to leave it to.
+Children from first marriages often get disinherited because assets have passed to a stepparent first.
+A properly drafted will can enable you to provide for a spouse during his or her lifetime whilst still making sure that on their death your estate passes to your children and not anyone the spouse may choose to leave it to.

 Powers of Attorney

 Failure to make a Power of Attorney in time means that clients will not be able to choose who handles their estate if they are unable to do so themselves.
 Choosing the right person for this role can have a significant impact on how assets are protected for the next generation.

 It is vital that you trust your executor(s) to deal fairly, practically and cost-effectively with your estate and avoid any possible disputes which can give rise to significant delay and legal costs.
 Picking the wrong executor is one of the biggest estate planning mistakes as it could have an irreversible impact on your assets, which can bring additional stress to an already painful time to your family.
 It’s important to thoroughly research your options before making a decision.